The Story of Fredericks- My Traveling Companion

 Except, I was lucky enough to have an ally in this fight, Fredericks.
 He became my daily reminder to reject this narrative since the day he was thrown through my car window.
 Fredericks became my Traveling Companion, acting as a daily reminder of how we can still shape tomorrow to fulfill our dreams.
 A dream that we had investors in who we couldn’t fail.
 This child’s toy suddenly became my Traveling Companion who made me live up to that late-night promise.
-I won’t lie, at times it was hard with early morning 4 am work shifts and late night studying.
-But through it all, there was Fredericks sitting on the hood of my car as I commuted to work or staring back at me from my dorm room desk as I raced the rising sun to finish those all-night papers.
-It was Fredericks, my Traveling Companion, who helped me stay the course and never stop believing that that my “one-day” promises were absolutely destined to find its way onto my calendar.
+I won’t lie, at times it was hard with an early morning 4 am work shifts and late-night studying.
+But through it all, Fredericks was sitting on the hood of my car as I commuted to work or staring back at me from my dorm room desk as I raced the rising sun to finish those all-night papers.
+It was Fredericks, my Traveling Companion, who helped me stay the course and never stop believing that my “one-day” promises were destined to find its way onto my calendar.

 This is what our Traveling Companions have to offer to your loved ones.
 It is much more than just another toy or stuffed animal.
-Give it to them as a way to show that you not only believe in in their dreams to travel to every corner of the world, to climb snowcapped peaks on every continent and to dive under crashing waves in every ocean, but you are investing in it.
+Give it to them as a way to show that you not only believe in their dreams to travel to every corner of the world, to climb snowcapped peaks on every continent and to dive under crashing waves in every ocean, but you are investing in it.
 Let their Traveling Companion become a capsule for their farthest-reaching childhood dreams.
 A capsule that will not relent to time.
-And inevitably when their dreams of seeing the world seems out of reach and the weight of the world seems to be on their shoulder.
+And inevitably when their dreams of seeing the world seem out of reach and the weight of the world seems to be on their shoulder.
 Let their Traveling Companion be something they can hold in their hands and be the trusting call to stay the course, a call only a loved one can ever give them, to help shoulder the weight of the world, and finally to be that small piece of home when home inevitably feels impossibly far away.